Samaria National Park

 The whole trip is about 40-50km.
 This equates to about 25km/day in 2 days.

-You need to be fit enough to paddle 20-25km per day.
+For Samaria trip you need to be fit enough to paddle 20-25km per day.

 WHAT IS INCLUDED